LCC-CIT/CS133JS-CourseMaterials/Labs/CS133JS_StyleAndBestPractice.md

   (No duplicated blocks of code).

-- Function names
+- Functions

+  - Names should be descriptive and camelCase.
-  - Should be descriptive.
+  - Should have at most one return statement.
-  - Should use camelCase
+  - Should have a single purpose.

 - Old code: any unused code should be removed.